-B) You’re stay-at-home mum with a 1 year old.
+B) You’re a stay-at-home mum with a 1-year-old.
 Since you take care of the baby yourself, you want a helper who can do everything else around the house.
 She would spend most of her waking hours doing chores.
 In this scenario, it’s not crucial for her to have ample child-caring experience, though some are preferred and she should be willing to help out.

 Be as specific as possible about what you’re looking so that the agency can screen for the most suitable candidates.
 Whether or not you’re hiring through an agency, you must make your priorities known to the domestic helper during the actual interview.
 The helper should know what is expected of her, should she be hired.
 Be transparent about what you want.